GeoNode/geonode/docs_2.0/references/security.rst

 * who can edit
 * who can edit and manage

 The difference between *who can edit* and *who can edit and manage* is the fact, that only a user who is allowed to *edit and manage* is able to change the permissions on this layer/map.
-(It should be that way but ther is still a problem => melden!!)
+(It should be that way but there is a bug so far!)

 Basically you can choose between